-- "Configuring P4V preferences" below - "Editing user preferences" on page 67
+- "Configuring P4V preferences" below - "Editing user preferences" on page 71

-Users with admin privileges can also set:

-- Performance-related P4V properties centrally using a P4JSAPI centralsettings.js file.
-For more information, see Administering P4V Settings Centrally in the Javascript API for Visual Tools User Guide. - Performance- and feature-related P4V properties globally by running the p4 property command on the Helix server.
+Users with admin privileges can also set performance- and feature-related P4V properties globally by running the p4 property command on the Helix server.
 This method is reserved for users with admin privileges.
 For more information, see Configuring P4V settings in Helix Core Server Administrator Guide: Fundamentals.